About MREP

 Simultaneously, ongoing conversations ensued among fishing community leaders active in the fisheries management process who recognized fishermen struggling to navigate the complex regulations and management processes.

 At the end of the turbulent 30-year period post-passage of the Magnuson-Stevens Fisheries Management Act, the fishing industry was struggling with the imposition of regulations where there had been few before.
 It was a shock to the culture.
 By the mid-2000s that culture was experiencing rapid evolution, and those fishermen and women responsible for launching MREP were trying to encourage a more effective narrative.
-It was imperative that the program belonged to the fishing community and be sensitive to cultural nuance.
+It was imperative that the program belonged to the fishing community, and workshop content and experience was designed by them.

 GMRI was brought on as the facilitator and manager of MREP, on behalf of regional fishermen leadership, in 2005.
 Since then MREP has become a nationally recognized training program for fishermen and women, managers, scientists, and other fisheries industry members.
 We are pleased to have successfully implemented sister MREPs serving fisheries of the U.S. Southeast in 2012, Caribbean in 2014, West Coast in 2016, North Pacific in 2023, and most recently in the Western Pacific with the first workshop delivery planned for 2025.